andersm9/Meraki-Ansible-Actions/readme.md

 AWS Access Key and Secret Access Key https://aws.amazon.com/blogs/security/how-to-find-update-access-keys-password-mfa-aws-management-console/

+INSTANCE_IDS, AWS_GATEWAY_ID, AWS_REGION and RTID can be found in the EC2 and VPC Service sections

 ### Other
 PSK - the Preshared key used in the IPSec Tunnel can be generated at random.

-INSTANCE_IDS, AWS_GATEWAY_ID, AWS_REGION and RTID are found in the EC2 and VPC Service sections